Employment at New Beat Farm

 - Ability to take constructive criticism and interest in challenging themselves to learn new things

-Pay commensurate with prior work experience starting at $11/hr for full season workers.
-Starting pay at $10/hr for folks only able to commit to 3 months of work.
+Pay commensurate with prior work experience starting at $11/hr to $12.5/hour for full season workers, plus veggies from the farm.

 We have a limited amount of rustic on farms housing available for modest rent, otherwise we will use our community network to help you find housing within 15 miles of the farm.